FatihSir/cats_dogs_classifier/README.md

 - **CSS3**: Applied for styling the frontend and making the design modern and responsive.
 - **JavaScript**: Used for image preview functionality and to handle file input dynamically.
 - **TensorFlow / Keras**: The machine learning framework that powers the classification model.
+- **AWS Cloud Server**: The model has been deployed on the cloud and can be accessed via www.alfateh.tech (after a short time the model will be deactovate)
+- **Nginx**: Used as a load balancer.
+- **Gunicorn**: Used as an Application Server.

 ---